Jacob Latimore

 Jacob O'Neal Latimore Jr. (born August 10, 1996) is an American actor, singer and dancer from Milwaukee, Wisconsin.
-In 2016, Latimore released his debut album Connection.
+As a singer, Latimore has self-released four studio albums, Connection (2016), Connection2 (2019), C3 (2020), and JL (2025).
 As an actor, he is best known for his roles in Black Nativity, The Maze Runner, Collateral Beauty, Detroit, and The Chi.
 He also starred in the Netflix Original movie Candy Jar alongside Sami Gayle.

 Life and career

 Latimore was born in Milwaukee, Wisconsin, the son of Latitia Taylor and Jacob Latimore Sr.

 Film

 Latimore has co-starred in several major films, including Black Nativity (2013), as Langston, and Ride Along (2014), as Ramon.
 He also appeared in the movie The Maze Runner, which was released in theaters September 19, 2014.
 He then starred in the drama film Collateral Beauty, which was released on December 16, 2016, and street magic drama movie Sleight, which was released on April 28, 2017.
 Latimore is currently starring on Showtimes The Chi as Emmett.
 In 2019, Bilal: A New Breed of Hero was released in which Latimore acted as a voiceover.
 In 2020, he co-starred in the comedy Like a Boss.
 In 2021, he starred in Gully.